Raspberry Pi Foundation and CoderDojo to code club together

 The Pi Foundation’s core mission has always been to get more kids coding — even as the low cost single board computers it designs have found their way into the hands of makers of all ages.

-It said today it will provide practical, financial, and back-office support to the CoderDojo Foundation, which will continue as an independent charity, based in Ireland.
+It said today it will provide practical, financial, and back-office support to the CoderDojo Foundation, which will continue as an independent charity, based in Ireland — freeing it up to focus on scaling its network.
 The merger is subject to approval by Irish regulators.

 “Nothing about CoderDojo’s brand or ethos is changing as a result of this merger,” added Colligan.
 “CoderDojos will continue to be platform-neutral, using whatever kit they need to help young people learn.”